sodazone/ocelloids-services/guides/SUBSCRIPTION.md

 The OpenAPI documentation is published at the path [/documentation](http://localhost:3000/documentation) in your running server.

 Examples of request for the available API methods are listed below.
-You can check the [Postman collection](https://github.com/sodazone/xcm-monitoring/tree/main/guides/postman) for usage examples.
+You can check the [Hurl requests](https://github.com/sodazone/xcm-monitoring/tree/main/guides/hurl) for usage examples.

 **Create a Subscription**